EconAIorg/LPCI/README.md

-We welcome contributions from the community!
-Whether it’s reporting a bug, suggesting a feature, improving documentation, or submitting a pull request, your input is highly valued.
+# LPCI algorithm: a Conformal Inference method for panel data regression

-# LPCI algorithm: a Conformal Inference method for panel data
+This algorithm, based on the confromal inference framework, is used to obtain prediction intervals (quantify uncertainty) when working with panel data in a regression setting.

 ## Instalation